xiaoren-QAQ/SSU_Docs/src/en/ssu/principle.md

 ### 3.1 Document Description

-- The code examples in this document are test code or pseudocode from SakitinSU kernel parts, potentially with limitations in quality and completeness, used for testing purposes.
+- The code examples in this document are test code or pseudocode from ShiroSU kernel parts, potentially with limitations in quality and completeness, used for testing purposes.
 Please handle with caution.
 - This document aims to demonstrate ongoing kernel code evolution and illustrate its functionality rather than providing complete, production-ready code.

 ### 3.2 Other Disclaimers